-Only two Eastern gambusia were captured from all sites combined in 2022, compared to 958 in 2016 (Starrs and Lintermans).
-One likely reason for the difference in abundance of Eastern gambusia between the years would be the timing of sampling, and in particular water temperature.
+Abundance of Eastern gambusia varied across years.
+We suspect that this variation is somewhat attributable to water temperature at the time of sampling.
+The average water temperature across all sites was 8.93°C in 2022 which increased to almost double, 17.41°C, in 2023.
+The total fish captured in 2023 was still significantly less than 2016 where nearly 10-fold more gambusia were caught (Starrs and Lintermans 2016).
 Eastern gambusia generally prefer warmer water, with temperatures around 30°C ideal, though they are able to survive and even acclimate to temperatures as low as 5°C (Pyke 2005).
 However, metabolic rate and swimming speed (ability to capture prey) of Eastern gambusia was found to reduce exponentially at temperatures below 30°C (Wurtsbaugh and Cech Jr 1983, Cech et al. 1985).
-The survey in 2016 was undertaken from mid - late March when water temperatures of 5 - 12 °C. Ideally, surveys would be conducted at similar times of year to remove any influence of season.
-Unfortunately, heavy rain and associated high river flows prevented sampling at an earlier time in 2022 (Figure 6).
-It is recommended that future sampling occur earlier (in autumn) to ensure that data is comparable with the baseline assessment.
+The survey in 2016 was undertaken from mid - late March when water temperatures were 15 - 20 °C and the survey in 2022 was late May and late June with water temperatures of 5 - 12 °C. Ideally, surveys would be conducted at similar times of year to remove any influence of season and water temperature.
+Unfortunately, heavy rain and associated high river flows prevented sampling at an earlier time in 2022 (Figure 9).
+Sampling in 2023 was undertaken in late March and early April with water temperatures ranging from 14 - 19°C so as to be more comparable to the 2016 survey.
+Flows at the time of sampling were back to base flows making it easier to wade through the water while backpack electrofishing and probably suited Eastern gambusia better as they prefer slower flowing habitats.

-A total of two short-finned eels were captured in 2022.
-One individual was captured at site 4 on Mulloon Creek and the other was captured at Reedy Creek.
+A total of two short-finned eels were captured in 2023.
+Both individuals were captured at Jembaicumbene Creek.
 No other eels were observed during the survey of the nine sites.
-When compared to the 2016 survey, no other fish species for e.g. Carp and Carp gudgeon, were seen or captured in 2022.
+Like the 2016 survey, Carp and Carp gudgeon were captured at Reedy Creek in 2023, however these two species were not detected in the 2022 survey.